benjooom/HCI-Final/README.md

 Julius Lin (jl3574):

 Benjamin Mehmedovic (bm746):
+I created the GitHub upload/download functions using GET/POST commands in the GitHub API.
+I also added a QR code generator that is able to generate links to our gallery page.
+I also helped test and debug the display with my team, resolving some of the bugs we found.

 Emily Cai (ec966):
 I wrote the HTML files for the 'Index' and 'Introduction' pages.
 I created the animated GIF for the start pose.